futuregrid/manual/doc/source/introduction.rst

 Support
 -------------

-Whe have the following activities that help you with FutureGrid.
+We have the following activities that help you with FutureGrid.

 Manual:
     The best place to start obtaining information about FutureGrid is this